 In the current taxonomic system, biological organisms are fitted into groups according to their characteristics.
 Historically, this was done based on the morphology, or structure, of the organisms, but DNA had recently been added to the mix as well.
 Things that fall into the same group all share a set of characteristics that distinguish them from all other groups.
 So, for example, all organisms in the kingdom Animalia share characteristics that make them different from organisms in another kingdom, Plantae.
 We humans, as animals, are very different from plants in our structure and our DNA, so we belong to different a different kingdom than the plants.
 Let’s take a closer look at where humans fall in the classification scheme to get a good idea of how the system works.

-There are several great mnemonics for remembering the order of classification in biological organisms, but this is the one I prefer (okay, okay, so I actually prefers a slightly more PG-13 version of mnemonic, but this is supposed to be a family friendly blog!):
+There are several great mnemonics for remembering the order of classification in biological organisms, but this is the one I prefer (okay, okay, so I actually prefer a slightly more PG-13 version of mnemonic, but this is supposed to be a family friendly blog!):

 The first letter of each word reminds you which level of classification comes next: